What is a handling complaint?

 Who is given a copy of the SLCC's report?

-The report is sent directly to you, to the practitioner and to the professional organisation.
+The report is sent directly to all parties to the complaint.

 Some investigations will take longer than others.
 However, we aim to complete our investigation within 16 weeks from receiving the file from the professional organisation.
 We will write to let you know if we are going to take longer than this.

-Does it cost anything to complain to the SLCC?
+Does it cost anything to make a handling complaint?